 Any registered and qualified voter may vote a vote-by-mail ballot.
 In addition, all members of the Armed Forces, their family members and members of the Merchant Marine and their family members, who are U.S. citizens, may vote-by-mail.
 For more information on overseas vote-by-mail voters (UOCAVA), please visit the Federal Voting Assistance Program web site at www.fvap.gov.

-When requesting a vote-by-mail ballot, you must provide your name, date of birth, residence address and the address to which the ballot should be mailed.
+When requesting a vote-by-mail ballot, you must provide your name, date of birth, Florida DL/ID or the last four of your SS#, residence address and the address to which the ballot should be mailed.
 You may request a ballot by completing the Vote-by-Mail Request Form below, emailing our office (firstname.lastname@example.org), by calling (850) 983-1900 or writing our office 6495 Caroline St. Suite F, Milton, FL 32570.
 Requests may also be made by the voter's immediate family or legal guardian if instructed by the voter.

-One request shall be deemed sufficient to receive a vote-by-mail ballot for all elections through the end of the calendar year of the second ensuing regularly scheduled general election, or you can request specific elections, if that is all you need.
+One request shall be deemed sufficient to receive a vote-by-mail ballot for one election cycle or you can request specific elections, if that is all you need.

 You must read and follow all instructions included with the vote-by-mail ballot and on the vote-by-mail ballot instructions page.
-In the event the vote-by-mail ballot is returned with no voter signature a vote-by-mail Ballot Affidavit must be completed and returned to the Santa Rosa County Elections Office with the proper documentation no later than 5pm on the day before the election.
-Please click here to access the Vote-By-Mail Ballot Affidavit.
+In the event the vote-by-mail ballot is returned with no voter signature or the signature does not match what is on file, a vote-by-mail Ballot Affidavit must be completed and returned to the Santa Rosa County Elections Office with the proper documentation no later than 5pm on the second day after the election.
+Please click here to cure your signature.